lsst/obs_lsst/doc/lsst.obs.lsst/adding-a-camera.rst

 The ``policy`` directory in the ``obs_lsst`` package contains the files needed to describe cameras made up of LSST chips.
-The eventual goal is to describe the real camera, but for now we also have variants to handle AuxTel data, phosim and imsim simulations (they differ in e.g., the gain and crosstalk values) and data from various test stands.
+The eventual goal is to describe the real camera, but for now we also have variants to handle LATISS data, phosim and imsim simulations (they differ in e.g., the gain and crosstalk values) and data from various test stands.

 Once Butler Gen3 is ready this configuration data will be moved out of